Perspicacity11/MakersWk7-JavascriptWebApps/practicals/thermostat-frontend/README.md

-# A frontend for our Thermostat
+# Exercise — a frontend for our Thermostat

+*This exercise is quite long, so it is recommended to split the work on it in more than one chunk*

 ## Objectives

  * Build a simple single-page application that interacts with a backend server and update its user interface.

-Remember our Thermostat from the previous module?
+Do you remember the Thermostat from the previous JavaScript module?
 The following exercises will use the server done in the last step.
 If you haven't had the chance to work on it, you can use the [exemplar implementation](../resources/thermostat-backend).

 ```bash
 $ cd thermostat-backend